Stacy-Martin/Team-Profile-Generator/README.md

 Check out this video to see the app demo:
 XXXXXX

-Thanks to my study buddies ;) teacher, and incredible TA (Kat Poulos) for technical assistance - and many others for encouragement!
+Thanks to my study buddies ;) teacher, and incredible TA (Katerina Poulos) for technical assistance - and many others for encouragement!